milvus-io/milvus/docs/design_docs/datanode_recovery_design_0513_2021.md

 ## Some of the following interface/proto designs are outdated, will be updated soon

-### 1. DataNode no longer interacts with Etcd except service registering
+### 1. DataNode no longer interacts with etcd except service registering

-#### DataCoord rather than DataNode saves binlog paths into Etcd
+#### DataCoord rather than DataNode saves binlog paths into etcd

    ![datanode_design](graphs/datanode_design_01.jpg)